tailix/libkernaux/README.md

   doesn't have effect if your assetion function was set and ends execution of application (kernel).
 However it prevents crashes because of NULL pointer dereference in other cases.
+* `--with-arch` - includes architecture-specific code (except assembly).
+May be useful for testing.
 * `--with-libc` - provides the replacement for some standard C functions.
 Useful in freestanding environment, where no libc is present.